-How to Use the Guide
+How to Use this Guide

 How to Start and Sustain a School Health Initiative is meant to be used on an ongoing basis to support the ever changing needs of school health initiatives and their champions.
-The guide is divided into eight sections.
-The introduction provides an overview of school health initiatives and an orientation to our framework and process for starting and sustaining school health initiatives.
-This is followed by a section for each of the five stages it takes to implement an initiative.
-Finally, there is a conclusion and appendix of additional resources referenced within the guide.
-Each stage includes the following subsections:
+The Framework and Process section provides an orientation to starting and sustaining school health initiatives.
+This is followed by five sections for each of the five stages of the process to implement an initiative.
+Each stage includes the subsections shown in the example page below: